 As summarized in the Bycatch Practicability Analysis (BPA) (Appendix F), the actions in this framework are not expected to result in significant changes in bycatch of mutton snapper or gag grouper.
-In addition, the Gulf Council, the National Marine Fisheries Service (NMFS), and the Southeast Fisheries Science Center (SEFSC) have implemented and plan to implement numerous management measures and reporting requirements that have improved, or are likely to improve monitoring efforts of discards and discard mortality.
+In addition, the Gulf Council, NMFS, and the SEFSC have implemented, and plan to implement, numerous management measures and reporting requirements that have improved, or are likely to improve monitoring efforts of discards and discard mortality.
 Therefore, no additional action is needed to minimize bycatch or bycatch mortality within the reef fish fishery.
 See Appendix F for detailed descriptions of bycatch when fishing for mutton snapper.